Doctors Note Logo

 Take the Next Step

 Recognizing the differences in how ADHD presents in children vs adults—and understanding why diagnosis often comes late—empowers you to take action.
-If you suspect ADHD in yourself or a loved one, consider starting with Ubie's Attention Deficit Hyperactivity Disorder (ADHD) symptom checker to gain clarity on your symptoms.
+If you suspect ADHD in yourself or a loved one, start by checking your symptoms with Ubie's free AI-powered symptom checker to better understand what you're experiencing.
 From there, scheduling a full evaluation with a qualified healthcare provider is the best way to get personalized guidance and support.

 Remember, early identification and intervention can transform challenges into strengths, helping people with ADHD lead more focused, fulfilling lives.